Stability analysis of warm quintessential dark energy model: Introduction

 The first two attempts~\cite{Dimopoulos:2019gpz,Rosa:2019jci} made in the literature to unify WI with late-time quintessence-driven acceleration, dissipative effects played a role only during the early-time inflationary phase, after which they die down when WI ends.
 Afterwards, it was assumed that the late-time acceleration was driven by standard quintessence dynamics, where the quintessence field is treated to be decoupled from the rest of the matter in the Universe.
-Above all, two different forms of potentials of the same scalar field are required to drive the two accelerating phases, early and late, in these models.
-There has been another novel attempt to unify WI and the late-time acceleration~\cite{Lima:2019yyv}, where the scalar field first dissipates its energy to a radiation bath during inflation and, at later stage, due to couplings with matter, dissipates its energy to the matter content of the Universe.
-This non-relativistic matter content, generated due to the dissipation of the scalar field, is shown to be accounted for the dark matter in the Universe.
-Besides, in the implementation considered in Ref.~\cite{Lima:2019yyv} only one form of scalar potential (a generalized form of exponential potential) is required to drive both the early- and the late-time accelerations, which is an added advantage.
+Above all, two different forms of potentials of the same scalar field are required to drive the two accelerating phases, at early- and at late-times, in these models.
+There has been another novel attempt to unify WI and the late-time acceleration~\cite{Lima:2019yyv}, where the scalar field first dissipates its energy to a radiation bath during inflation and, at a later stage, due to couplings with matter, it dissipates its energy to the matter content of the Universe.
+This non-relativistic matter content, generated due to the dissipation of the scalar field, is shown to be able to account for the dark matter in the Universe.
+Besides, in the implementation considered in Ref.~\cite{Lima:2019yyv} only one form of the scalar potential (a generalized form of exponential potential) is required to drive both the early- and the late-time accelerations, which is an added advantage.
 Thus, this model accounts for inflation, dark matter and dark energy at one go\footnote{A double-field warm inflation model was also recently been proposed \cite{DAgostino:2021vvv}, where inflation, dark matter and dark energy can be realised in a single setup.}.